ceph/ceph/doc/radosgw/notifications.rst

      information.
 In this case, the request must be made over HTTPS.
 The "topic get" request will otherwise be rejected.
    - Persistent: This is "true" if the topic is persistent.
+   - TimeToLive: This will limit the time (in seconds) to retain the notifications.
+   - MaxRetries: This will limit the max retries before expiring notifications.
+   - RetrySleepDuration: This will control the frequency of retrying the notifications.
 - TopicArn: topic `ARN
   <https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html>`_.
 - OpaqueData: The opaque data set on the topic.